poggit/support/virion.md

   "other": "normal fields...",
   "x-virion": {
     "spec": "3.0",
-    "antigen": "Name\\Space"
+    "namespace-root": "Name\\Space"
   }
 }
 ```

-`antigen` is a unique namespace owned by the virion.
+`namespace` is a unique namespace root owned by the virion.
 All items declared by the virion MUST reside in this namespace
-(or its subnamespaces, e.g. `Name\Space\Child` but not `Name\SpaceSuffix`).
+or its subnamespaces, e.g. `Name\Space\Child` but not `Name\SpaceSuffix`.
-All items *not* declared by the virion MUST NOT be under this namespace,
+All items *not* declared by the virion MUST NOT be under this namespace root,
-and SHOULD avoid using the antigen as a substring in their fully-qualified paths
+and SHOULD avoid using it as a substring in their fully-qualified paths
 (the latter is only a foolproof requirement to reduce misbehavior of shading tools).
-To avoid ambiguation, the antigen MUST have at least two parts.
+To avoid ambiguation, the virion namespace root
+MUST have at least two parts separated by a `\`.

 The `spec` is the version of the virion specification (i.e. this document).
 Do not change this field unless